Current Harraz lab members

 Principal Investigator

-Osama is the Bloomfield Professor in Cardiovascular Research and an Assistant Professor in the Department of Pharmacology at the University of Vermont.
-He obtained his BSc (2006) and MSc (2009) degrees from Alexandria University in Egypt.
-In 2010, he started his doctoral training at the University of Calgary in Canada with Donald Welsh, PhD, where he studied novel calcium channels in the brain blood vessels.
-During his doctoral studies, Osama was the recipient of most prestigious scholarship in Canada (Vanier Scholarship).
-In 2015, Osama moved to Vermont for postdoctoral training with Mark Nelson, PhD.
-His major accomplishment during his postdoc was the discovery of a phospholipid regulator (PIP2) of capillary signaling and the demonstration that it dictates different signaling modalities in brain capillaries.
+Osama is the Bloomfield Professor in Cardiovascular Research and an Assistant Professor of Pharmacology at UVM.
+He obtained his BSc and MSc degrees from Alexandria University in Egypt.
+In 2010, he started his doctoral training at the University of Calgary in Canada, where he studied calcium channels in the brain blood vessels.
+Osama was the recipient of most prestigious scholarship in Canada (Vanier Scholarship).
+In 2015, Osama moved to Vermont for postdoctoral training.
+His major accomplishment during his postdoc was the discovery of a phospholipid regulator that itdictates different signaling modalities in brain capillaries.
 Current work in the Harraz Lab aims to understand the capillary mechanosensation in health and disease.

 UVM Lab Page ; Google Scholar ; Researchgate ; ORCID